lsst/obs_subaru/hsc/transmission/README.txt

 s/Reflectivity/M1-2010s.txt.

-filterTraces.py: spatially-varying traces of the broadband filters, obtained by private communication from Satoshi Kawanomoto -> Robert Lupton -> Eli Rykoff.
+filterTraces.py: spatially-varying traces of the broadband filters, obtained by private communication from Satoshi Kawanomoto -> Eli Rykoff.

 qe_ccd_HSC.txt: sensor response (assumed spatially constant and common to all sensors; we believe these assumptions are incorrect at a significant level,